MicrosoftDocs/windows-itpro-docs/windows/privacy/windows-10-and-privacy-compliance.md

 - [Overview of Windows Autopilot](/windows/deployment/windows-Autopilot/windows-Autopilot)
 - [Windows Autopilot deployment process](/windows/deployment/windows-Autopilot/deployment-process)

-#### _2.3.2 Managing connections from Windows components to Microsoft services_
+#### _2.3.2 Managing Windows connected experiences and essential services_

-Administrators can manage the data sent from their organization to Microsoft by configuring settings associated with the functionality provided by Windows components.
+Windows includes features that connect to the internet to provide enhanced experiences and additional capabilities.
+These are called connected experiences.
+For example, Microsoft Defender Antivirus is a connected experience that delivers updated protection to keep the devices in your organization secure.

-For more details, see [Manage connections from Windows operating system components to Microsoft services](manage-connections-from-windows-operating-system-components-to-microsoft-services.md).
-This topic includes the different methods available on how to configure each setting, the impact to functionality, and which versions of Windows that are applicable.
+Essential services are services in the product that connect to Microsoft to keep the product secure, up to date, performing as expected or are integral to how the product works.
+For example, the licensing service that confirms that you’re properly licensed to use Windows.

-#### _2.3.3 Managing Windows connections_
+[Windows essential services and connected experiences](essential-services-and-connected-experiences.md) provides a list of the most common Windows essential services and connected experiences.

-Some Windows components, apps, and related services transfer data to Microsoft network endpoints.
-An administrator may want to block these endpoints for their organization to meet their specific compliance objectives.
+When a connected experience is used, data is sent to and processed by Microsoft to provide that connected experience.
+Administrators can manage the data sent from their organization to Microsoft by configuring settings associated with the functionality provided by Windows connected experiences and essential services.
+For more details, see [Manage connections from Windows operating system components to Microsoft services](manage-connections-from-windows-operating-system-components-to-microsoft-services).
+This topic includes the different methods available to configure each setting, the impact to functionality, and the versions of Windows that are applicable.

-The **Manage Windows connection endpoints** section on the left-hand navigation menu provides a list of endpoints for the latest Windows releases, along with descriptions of any functionality that would be impacted by restricting data collection.
+The article [Manage connection endpoints for Windows 10 Enterprise, version 21H1](manage-windows-21h1-endpoints.md) provides a list of endpoints to which data is transferred by Windows connected experiences for the latest Windows 10 release, along with descriptions of any functionality that would be impacted by restricting data collection.

-#### _2.3.4 Limited functionality baseline_
+#### _2.3.3 Limited functionality baseline_

 An organization may want to minimize the amount of data sent back to Microsoft or shared with Microsoft apps by managing the connections and configuring additional settings on their devices.
 Similar to [Windows security baselines](/windows/security/threat-protection/windows-security-baselines), Microsoft has released a limited functionality baseline focused on configuring settings to minimize the data sent back to Microsoft.
 However, the functionality of the device could be impacted by applying these settings.
 The [Manage connections from Windows operating system components to Microsoft services](manage-connections-from-windows-operating-system-components-to-microsoft-services.md) article provides details on how to apply the baseline, along with the full list of settings covered in the baseline and the functionality that would be impacted.
 Administrators that don’t want to apply the baseline can still find details on how to configure each setting individually to find the right balance between data sharing and impact to functionality for their organization.